 The overall aims of the programming are to equip young people with the knowledge needed to have respectful relationships, encourage and develop their skills in critical thinking and assist them in being able to problem solve and communicate effectively.
 When equipped in these areas, NAPCAN believes that young people can make the right choices for themselves and their relationships that are free from violence and abuse.

-It is a suite of 3 programs which evolved out of the success of LOVE BiTES, a well-established respectful relationship education program designed for young people aged 11-14 years.
-Since LOVE BiTES was initially implemented in 2003, community feedback from across Australia has consistently included the need for respectful relationship education programs for younger students.
+It is a suite of 3 programs which evolved out of the success of Love Bites, a well-established respectful relationship education program designed for young people.
+Since Love Bites was initially implemented in 2003, community feedback from across Australia has consistently included the need for respectful relationship education programs for younger students.